-Postmaster general suspends USPS change until after election
+Postmaster General Suspends Service Changes Until After Election

 Speaker Nancy Pelosi is calling the House back on Saturday to vote on legislation to halt post office cutbacks and give the agency $25 billion in additional funding.

 “The post office in these times of coronavirus is really election central,” Pelosi said during an event with Politico Tuesday.
-“Well, he should,” she said, when suddenly handed a note about a news report on DeJoy’s announcement he is suspending changes.
+“Well, he should,” she said, when suddenly handed a note about a news report on DeJoy’s announcement that he is suspending changes.

 Meanwhile, the attorneys general for Washington and Pennsylvania were briefing reporters on Tuesday on plans for separate, multistate lawsuits that would seek to halt operational changes at the Postal Service.
 More than a dozen other states had signed onto the effort, including California, Wisconsin, Massachusetts, Minnesota and Nevada.
-No Republican attorneys general had signed onto the suits.
+No Republican attorneys general has signed onto the suits.

 “By interfering with the Postal Service, President Trump is putting both our democracy and people’s health at risk,” Massachusetts Attorney General Maura Healey said in a statement Tuesday.
 “We are suing to ensure the integrity of our electoral process and to make sure each and every vote is counted during this election.”